davidbradway/resume/resume_with_citations.md

 ##Professional Activities

-*   Early Career Professional Development in Medical Imaging Workshop, SPIE Medical Imaging 2015
+*   Early Career Professional Development in Medical Imaging Workshop, SPIE Medical Imaging (2015)
-*   Associate Editor, Ultrasonic Imaging journal (2016-)
+*   Associate Editor for the journal Ultrasonic Imaging (2016-)
-*   Reviewer for Ultrasound in Medicine and Biology, Ultrasonic Imaging jounal
+*   Reviewer for the journals Ultrasound in Medicine and Biology, Ultrasonic Imaging, IEEE Transactions on Medical Imaging

 ##Submitted proposals